functionland/fula-ota/docker/fxsupport/linux/plugins/README.md

 - uninstall.sh: which uninstalls and removes the service and associated files
 - docker-compose.yml: which is the configuration of docker running the plugin
 - info.json: Which includes standard information about hte plugin that will be shown to users
+- custom/: Any file that is not in the above and is used by your scripts go to this folder. you have access to python and bash.

 User can activate or deactivate plugins and active plugins are stored in /home/pi/active-plugins.txt